-Traditionally, the production workflow is divided into the following phases; development, pre-production, production, and post-production.
-Each one of these phases has multiple steps with a variety of people and companies involved in doing it.
+Traditionally, the production workflow is divided into development, pre-production, production, and post-production phases.
+Each one of these phases has multiple steps and involves a variety of people and companies.

 The Video Editor’s Workflow

-- Sometimes I’ll listen to commercial video production and edits using only the sound.
-This helps me really get a sense of the story before providing feedback.
+Sometimes I’ll listen to commercial or video production edits using only the sound.
+This helps me to really get a sense of the story before providing any feedback.

-- After completing the narrative phase we move into the Rough phase.
+After completing the Narrative Phase, we move on to the Rough Phase.

-Clients are always stressed about delivery because sometimes the visuals can be rough, editions could be imperfect.
-We avoid any polishing elements such as graphics, effects, color correction, titles, motion graphics, visual effects or anything that masks or distracts from the story.
+Clients have always been stressed about this delivery because sometimes, the visuals can be rough and edits can be imperfect.
+We take a good stab at sound in this phase but we avoid any polishing elements such as graphics, effects, color correction, titles, motion graphics, visual effects or anything that masks or distracts from the story.

 About the Author

-He’s certified in digital film, specializing in cinematography.
-He also has a multimedia diploma, certified in project management.
-In addition, he is a certified business coach.
+Colter is certified in digital film with a specialization in cinematography.
+In addition, he has a multimedia diploma and handles project management and is a certified business coach.

-Lastly, Colter’s main focus about collaborative and custom video production, guarantying lots of customer service and the final product that clients will be excited to share!
+His main focus is on collaborative and custom video production which guarantees lots of customer service and a final product that clients are excited to share!